acuminous/power-merge/README.md

     { a: [ 1, 2, 3, 6 ] }
     ```

-There are situations when the above behaviour wont do.
-What happens if I only want the left most array, or if I want the union on both arrays, based on a key? e.g.
+But what if I only want the left most array, or if I want the union on both arrays, based on a key? e.g.
 ```
 merge(
     { hosts: [